patrickdbrowne/Minewalker/README.md

 - Pip install "termcolor" in the terminal<br>
 - Click Minewalker.py to run the game<br></br>

 Note: Minewalker.py will create a local file called "High_Scores.txt" in the same directory when the player's scores are saved.
+It can only run on Windows machines.